Composer of Symphonic Music and Chamber Music, Opera, and...Writer on the Subject of Music

 In 1995 he was one of ten composers selected to participate in the Fifth Talloires International Composers Conference at Tufts University European Center.

-In 1994 Mr. Hull was honored by both an award from the American Society of Composers, Authors and Publishers’ Standard Music Panel, and the Alexandria Choral Society’s Bi-Annual Distinguished Virginia Composer Commission.
+In 1994 Mr. Hull was honored by both an award from the American Society of Composers, Authors and Publishers’ Standard Music Panel, and the Alexandria Choral Society’s Bi-Annual Distinguished Virginia Composer Commission, which allowed the composition of A Profound Whisper.

 Thank You!!
 This September marks the third year anniversary of the website.
 I want to express my deep appreciation to all of you who have allowed my work to play a part (however small) in your lives - please know I consider it an honor.